lucianpls/mod_convert/README.md

 ## MaxValue value
 - Optional, the maximum value of the pixels, single numerical value, C style double

-# Directives that appear in the main configuration only
+# Directives that appear in the convert configuration only

 ## SourcePath Redirect_Path Postfix
 - Mandatory, the location of the source, up to the first numerical argument, as a local web path